papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Conventional filtering algorithms center the local window on the target pixel.
 When a pixel lies near an edge, this centered window captures samples from both sides of the boundary.
 Averaging these dissimilar pixels blurs the edge.

 The algorithm evaluates multiple side windows, covering cardinal directions and corners.
-Instead of selecting a single optimal window, it combines their results using the sample variance-weighted average described in the :ref:`side_window_variance` section.
+Instead of selecting a single optimal window, it combines their results using a variance-weighted average.
 This "soft-selection" approach allows the filter to prioritize windows that align with local edges while still incorporating information from neighboring regions.

 The SWF framework supports various filter implementations:

-Box Filter
-   Computes the arithmetic mean of all pixels within the side window.
+* **Box Filter**: Computes the arithmetic mean of all pixels within the side window.

-Gaussian Filter
-   Applies a weighted average where pixels closer to the target pixel contribute more.
+* **Gaussian Filter**: Applies a weighted average where pixels closer to the target pixel contribute more.

-Median Filter
-   Selects the median value from the window, which effectively removes noise while maintaining edge sharpness.
+* **Median Filter**: Selects the median value from the window, which effectively removes noise while maintaining edge sharpness.

-Bilateral Filter
-   Weights pixels based on both spatial distance and intensity difference.
-This ensures that only pixels with similar values contribute to the result.
+* **Bilateral Filter**: Weights pixels based on both spatial distance and intensity difference, ensuring only pixels with similar values contribute to the result.

-The implemented version follows a step-by-step process:
+The implemented version follows these steps:

 #. **Kernel Generation**: Define a set of kernels representing eight side windows: four cardinal directions and four corners.
 #. **Window Statistics Calculation**: For each window, compute the local mean :math:`\mu_W` and variance :math:`\sigma^2_W`.
 #. **Bilateral Weighted Estimation**: For each window, calculate a bilateral-weighted mean :math:`\mu_{W, \text{bilat}}`.
-The range weight is adaptively adjusted using the window's variance :math:`\sigma^2_W`:
+The range weight is adaptively adjusted using the window's variance :math:`\sigma^2_W$:

    .. math::